 A Primer on Binomial Option Pricing

-A binomial tree represents the different possible paths a stock price can follow over time.To define a binomial tree model, a basic period length is established (such as 1 month).
+A binomial tree represents the different possible paths a stock price can follow over time.To define a binomial tree model, a basic period length is established, such as a month.
 If the price of a stock is known at the beginning of a period, the price at the beginning of the next period is one of two possible values.
-The two possibilities are defined to be multiples of the price at the previous period – a multiple of u (for upward movement) and multiple of d (for downward movement).
-Both u and d are positive, with u > 1 and d < 1 usually.
-Hence, if the price at the beginning of the period is C, it will be either Cu or Cd at the next period.
+The two possibilities are defined to be multiples of the price at the previous period minus a multiple of u, for an upward movement and multiple of d, for a downward movement.
+Both u and d are positive, with u > 1 and d < 1.
+Hence, if the price at the beginning of the period is C, it will be either Cu or Cd in the next period.

 The price of a stock C, over a period of time can either move up to a new level Cu or down to a new level Cd as shown below.
 If the stock is assumed to behave the same way, then at the end of step 2, the stock can take on 3 possible values and can take 4 possible paths to get to them.